-The principal activity of the company continued to be that of the provision of a range of specialist care services for people with learning and physical difficulties.
+The company's principal activity during the year continued to be that of the provision of a range of specialist care services for people with learning and physical difficulties.

 Results and dividends

 The results for the year are set out on page 2.